Floodinatorr/Online-Store-App/README.md

-# Desktop App for Django
+# Online Store App
-With this repository, you can learn to code desktop application for Django.
+With this repository, you can learn to code mobile application for Django.

+Very soon...